rgulden/guldentech-docs/pages/pipeline.md

       path: ./deploy.yaml
 ```

-Above defines it will first build a image from the "Dockerfile" file at the root of your repo, push it to the local registry with the name image-name:v1.0.
+Above defines it will first build an image from the "Dockerfile" file at the root of your repo, push it to the local registry with the name image-name:v1.0.
 Following that, it will run kubectl apply -f deploy.yaml.

 !> Make sure your namespace is defined in your deploy file.

 ## Deploy config settings

-In your deploy.yaml file your will need to add three special sections.
+In your deploy.yaml file you will need to add three special sections.

 1. Pipeline secrets
 2. Image name